friesalafrancais/TryHackMe-Walkthroughs/Easy/RootMe.md

 ![image](https://user-images.githubusercontent.com/115602464/197348592-c75191b5-c5de-422d-9507-7ac67040a0c7.png)

-We can see two ports are open.
+We see two open ports.
 Port 22 for SSH and port 80 for a server running Apache 2.4.29.

 ## -What version of Apache is running?

-The above image shows that Apache 2.4.29 is running.
+Apache 2.4.29 is running.

 ## -What service is running on port 22?

-The above image shows that SSH is running on port 22.
+SSH is running on port 22.

 ## -Find directories on the web server using the GoBuster tool.